 Dr. Weber provides a unique, collaborative approach to creating patent strategies for companies with weak patent estates.
 Born out of years of evaluating startups for investors, and creating patent prosecution strategies for clients with repurposed drugs or non-inventive medical devices, Dr. Weber’s proactive legal counsel maximizes the opportunity to extract patentable inventions from routine experimentation and engineering work.

-Dr. Weber was recognized in 2020 and the four years immediately preceding by The Best Lawyers in America® for Biotechnology and Life Sciences Law.
+Dr. Weber was recognized in 2021 and the five years immediately preceding by The Best Lawyers in America® for Biotechnology and Life Sciences Law.

 Current Professional Activities and Speeches